Mansa-MD/Quiz/README.md

 *Created an application using HTML, CSS, Bootstrap and JavaScript code to generate a quiz with a time limit of 60 seconds for user to answer a series of random questions.
 This app will run in the browser and feature a clean, polished, responsive user interface.
 Ensuring that it adapts to multiple screen sizes.

 *Quiz application has two buttons on the home screen; start and highscores.
-Click the start button to begin quiz and click highscores button to view the highest achieved.
+Click the start button to begin quiz and click highscores button to view the highest score achieved.

 *User will score 20 points for each correct answer and 0 points for each incorrect answer.
 Correct answers will be highlighted green and incorrect highlighted red.